Attributing the Image with Right Keywords

 – types of natural phenomena: day; night; morning; afternoon; twilight; dawn; dusk; sunset; sunrise; summer; winter; autumn; fall; spring; storm; flood; tornado.
 It makes sense to use seasonal keywords when your image indicates a connection to a particular season.

-– it is very important to use the correct keyword to denote the theme of your image:
+– it is very important to use the correct keyword to denote the subject of your image:

 • business – business-themed.
-Typically used when the image features people in business suits, in an office, working, in negotiations, with paperwork, at a computer, in meetings, at presentations, etc.finance – images related to finance, pertaining to money, banking, investments, loans, payments, and other financial phenomena.
+Typically used when the image features people in business suits, in an office, working, in negotiations, with paperwork, at a computer, in meetings, at presentations, etc. finance – images related to finance, about money, banking, investments, loans, payments, and other financial phenomena.

 • money – any images of money, both paper and coins.